DHTMLX/docs-suite/docs/grid/api/grid_eventhandlers_config.md

 # eventHandlers

 @short: Optional.
-Adds event handlers to the HTML elements of a custom template of a Grid cell or to the HTML elements defined in the data set of Grid
+Adds event handlers to the HTML elements of a custom template in a cell, or to the HTML elements defined in the data set, or to the header/footer cell

 @signature: {'eventHandlers?: {[eventName: string]: {[className: string]: (events: Event, item: object) => void; };};'}